Suggested Tours

 Idyllic Islands & Highlands

-This tour takes in historical sites as well as plenty of whisky, giving options for non drinkers.
-Equally, we can add in more whisky and less sightseeing.
-Here’s a superb 5 night/6 day tour staying in a Victorian Mansion, a Country Lodge hotel and an exec room in a hotel overlooking Oban Bay, the seafood capital of Scotland.
+Historical sites and plenty of whisky with options for non drinkers or more whisky and less sightseeing.
+A superb 7 night/8 day tour staying in a Scottish Castle, a country hotel and an exec room in a hotel overlooking Oban Bay

 • Day